 This module examines the Arts of Japan and Korea in relation to religious, historical, and social contexts.
 The course follows a broad chronological progression from pre-history to contemporary, with the first few weeks focusing primarily on religious art and architecture of ancient to medieval eras when the links between Japan and Korea were particularly strong.
 While the major part of the course is dedicated to Japan, the study of Korean art is integrated into the course in order to compare and contrast the cultural differences of the two countries.
 The relationship with China is also considered in a larger East Asian context of transmission of ideas and trade.

 The second part of the course examines secular traditions of painting, and a wide variety of decorative arts such as ceramics, lacquer, and textiles.
-The study of innovative contemporary architecture and designs towards the end of the course will encourage the students to gain a sound understanding of the continuation of aesthetic ideas.
+The study of innovative modern and contemporary art, architecture and design towards the end of the course will encourage students to gain a sound understanding of both continuation and evolution of aesthetic ideas.

 020 7898 4451